ii887522/hydro/docs/any/ReactivityManager.md

 ```ts
 watch2<A, B, R> (reactiveA: Reactive<A>, reactiveB: Reactive<B>, onChange: (a: A, b: B) => R): Reactive<R>
 ```
-It registers a new watcher that transforms these reactive objects received into a new reactive object that holds a different type.
+Registers a new watcher that transforms these reactive objects received into a new reactive object that holds a different type.

 `reactiveA`: The first reactive object which its value changes are listened for.

 `reactiveB`: The second reactive object which its value changes are listened for.

-`onChange`: It is a watcher that listens for new value and processes it.
+`onChange`: A watcher that listens for new value and processes it.

-It returns A transformed reactive object.
+A transformed reactive object.

 ### **Example usage:**
 ```ts